boyangma/boyangma.github.io/_pages/about.md

 ## 📝 Publications

+- Zhihao Li, Kun Li, **Boyang Ma**, Minghui Xu, Yue Zhang and Xiuzhen Cheng.
+We Urgently Need Privilege Management in MCP: A Measurement of API Usage in MCP Ecosystems.
+To appear in Proceedings of the IEEE MASS Workshop on Data Security and LLM Safety in Smart Systems 2025 (DLS 2025), Chicago, USA, Oct.
+2025.
+-
+- Rui Jiao, Yue Zhang, Jinku Li, and **Boyang Ma**.
+SCCA: A Multi-Agent Code Security Analysis Framework for AI-Assisted Code Generation.
+To appear in Proceedings of the IEEE MASS Workshop on Data Security and LLM Safety in Smart Systems 2025 (DLS 2025), Chicago, USA, Oct.
+2025.
+-
 - **Boyang Ma**, Linxuan Zhou, Chong Liao, Yajin Zhou, Jinku Li, and Jianfeng Ma.
 2025.
 “RansomSentry: Runtime Detection of Android Ransomware With Compiler-Based Instrumentation.”
 IEEE Transactions on Dependable and Secure Computing (**TDSC**), January, 1–17. [**JCR-Q1**][**CCF-A**]

 - **Boyang Ma**, Yilin Yang, Jinku Li, Fengwei Zhang, Wenbo Shen, Yajin Zhou, and Jianfeng Ma.
 2023.
 "Travelling the Hypervisor and SSD: A Tag-Based Approach Against Crypto Ransomware with Fine-Grained Data Recovery."
 In Proceedings of the 2023 ACM SIGSAC Conference on Computer and Communications Security (**CCS '23**).
 Association for Computing Machinery, New York, NY, USA, 341–355. [**CCF-A**][**BIG4**]